emiliano-gandini-outeda/egoblog/content/studies/howistudy.md

 When I was **younger**, I was really into **Astronomy**.
 My grandfather was (and is) an amateur astronomer, and studied astronomy for years in college, even tough he was a doctor.
 I've learned a lot of what I know about astronomy from him, but I've also studied it on my own.
 Did you know that, hypothetically, we could all vanish in about 8 minutes if even a **tiny spec** of rare matter collided with earth?
 Fun, right?

 Anyway, as I grew up, different topics attracted my interest: immunology, psychology, web development (as a whole), and then, as of this year, data science.
-Having this interests (and a strict studying regime) allowed me to develop a specific way of studying as to maximize my learning.
+Having these interests (and a strict studying regime) allowed me to develop a specific way of studying as to maximize my learning.

 My learning workflow is separated in **two** big steps: **Absorbing** and **Applying**.